Well well, America has kept a very big secret from us … a very big secret.

 For example, the autonomous Skyborg — which aims to pair artificial intelligence with a human piloting a fighter jet — is intended for reusable unmanned aerial vehicles in a manned-unmanned teaming mission; the drones are considered “attritable,” or cheap enough that they can be destroyed without significant cost.

-According to Defense News, the Digital Century Series is much different than the Air Force’s initial sixth-generation fighter project, known as Penetrating Counter Air, which the service wanted to field the early 2030s.
+According to expert sources the Digital Century Series is much different than the Air Force’s initial sixth-generation fighter project, known as Penetrating Counter Air, which the service wanted to field the early 2030s.

 That jet would be part of a networked family of systems that include drones, sensors and other platforms formed after a decade of prototyping efforts.

-In contrast, the Digital Century Series model would require multiple defense contractors to develop new fighter jets in a matter of years using whatever technological advances have recently emerged.
+In contrast, the Digital Century Series model would require multiple defense contractors to develop new fighter jets in a matter of years utilizing technological advances.

 The Air Force would then downselect to a single vendor, buy a small number of aircraft and restart the process — allowing for companies to constantly be designing and producing planes.

-Roper, in an interview with Defence News in June, projected that aircraft development under a Digital Century Series model could be more expensive than legacy methods due to having multiple companies under contract and requiring them to design and prototype aircraft very quickly.
-However, he also believes sustainment and modernization costs will be far lower.
+In a publicized June interview, Roper said that aircraft development under a Digital Century Series model could be more expensive than legacy methods due to having multiple companies under contract.